 This video provides an expert analysis of the Ninth Circuit's decision in Baird v.
-Bonta, which favored open carry rights in California.
-Chuck Michel, President of CRPA, explains the historical context of open carry and how the Bruen decision impacts current gun laws.
-The discussion highlights the potential for an en banc review and clarifies the current legal status of open carry in California.
+Bonta regarding open carry rights in California.
+Chuck Michel, President of CRPA, explains the historical context of open carry and how the Bruen decision impacts current interpretations of gun laws.
+The discussion highlights potential legal challenges and the importance of organizations like CRPA in defending Second Amendment rights.

 Gun Laws by State